dbrinegar/dbrinegar.github.com/README.md

 ## about this repo

-This is my tech blog on https://dbrinegar.github.io with posts that are mostly notes to myself, but hey if useful to someone else then cool.
+This is my tech blog on https://dbrinegar.github.io with posts that are mostly notes to myself, hopefully useful to someone else too.

 Design goals are: simple, readable, works on mobile, reusable, and optionally integrates with Twitter, Github, Google Analytics, Disqus.
+Uses a simple fluid layout based on width of browser, which you can see in `js/resize.js`.

 It uses the built-in Jekyll publishing system on Github, so a post is just a Markdown file and publishing is just `git push`.
 You can read more about this